"Together we can do so much!"

 Equus Foundation

 The Equus Foundation is the only national animal welfare charity in the United States 100% dedicated to safeguarding the comfort and dignity of America’s horses throughout their lives and sharing their magic and power with as many people as possible.
 The organization’s mission is to protect America’s horses and strengthen the bond between horses and people.
-Our Executive Director is the Chari of the Equine Welfare Committee, and helps with educational webinars for the organization
+Our Executive Director is the Chair of the Equine Welfare Committee and helps with educational webinars for the organization.

 Thoroughbred Aftercare Alliance